-As communication is central to nursing practice, candidates will also be assessed on their communication skills during the RN OSCE.
-The RN OSCE aims to assess how candidates interact with the patient and their approach to the patient when providing care.
-This will include a candidate's ability to provide explanations to the patient about their care in an appropriate manner, as well as the candidates ability to include the patient or family in their care where appropriate.
-Candidates may be required to convey clinical information about the patient to another health practitioner or RN OSCE examiner, and should be familiar with the Introduction, Situation, Background, Assessment and Recommendation (ISBAR) communication approach.
+As communication is central to midwifery practice, candidates will also be assessed on their communication skills during the midwifery OSCE.
+The midwifery OSCE aims to assess how candidates interact with the woman and/or baby and their approach to her when providing care.
+This will include a candidate's ability to provide explanations to the woman about her care in an appropriate manner, as well as the candidates ability to include the woman or her family where appropriate.

+Candidates may be required to convey clinical information about the woman to another health practitioner or midwifery OSCE examiner, and should be familiar with the Introduction, Situation, Background, Assessment and Recommendation (ISBAR) communication approach.